4d/docs/website/translated_docs/pt/Concepts/variables.md

 Data can be put into and copied out of variables and arrays.
 Putting data into a variable is called **assigning the data to the variable** and is done with the assignment operator (:=).
 The assignment operator is also used to assign data to fields.

 The assignment operator is a primary way to create a variable and to put data into it.
 You write the name of the variable that you want to create on the left side of the assignment operator.
-For example:
+Por exemplo:

 ```4d
 MyNumber:=3